CodingFlow/rating-app/README.md

 # Introduction

-A full-stack TypeScript rating application using modern tools.
+The frontend of a full-stack TypeScript rating web application using modern tools.

 # Usage